-This isn’t an article on how to train, you know how to do that (and even if you don’t it’s getting a bit late to start).
-This is advice on how to keep that all coveted band on the day, and avoid the DNC list.
+This isn’t an article on how to train, you know how to do that.
+This is advice on how to keep that all-coveted band on the day, and avoid the DNF list.

 Food is fuel.
 It’s that simple.
 Without it, we cannot perform correctly.
 It’s also an absolute minefield and something that many of us struggle with.
 You need to know both the science and your own body.

 A great resource is the OCR Nutrition Coach, Melissa Boufounos, who has documented the top mistakes OCR athletes make with nutrition that sabotage their performance, along with lots of other helpful advice.

 Make sure you are fueling right in the days leading up to the event, the morning of, during, and after.
 Make use of nutrition out on course like Hammer Nutrition Hammer Gels (but never litter, unless you want to be DNF’d!), every athlete is different, but you want to be taking gels before you need them, without overloading your stomach.
 You should be taking them around every 45-60 minutes as a rule of thumb, and try to have them with water when you can to speed up absorption.
 And most importantly… never try a new gel on race day!
 Test it first.